6 ECMAScript Data Types and Values

 • The normal return type is either Property Descriptor or Undefined.

-• If the Type of the return value is Property Descriptor, the return value must be a fully populated Property Descriptor.
+• If the return value is a Property Descriptor, it must be a fully populated Property Descriptor.

 • If P is described as a non-configurable, non-writable own data property, all future calls to [[GetOwnProperty]] ( P ) must return Property Descriptor whose [[Value]] is SameValue as P's [[Value]] attribute.